NullPointerStudios/GoogleDocs-WowFetcher/README.md

 ### Prereqs

-You must have your own Wow API key ot use this script.
+You must have your own Wow API key to use this script.

-You can get your api key here: https://dev.battle.net/
+You can get an api key here: https://dev.battle.net/

 When you have your api key, you can enter it on the "Settings" sheet.